What is MD5?

 Recently I made a post about how to check MD5 hash on Mac OS X and the first question I got from a friend of mine was ‘what the heck is MD5?’ so basically that told me an explanation of MD5 and it’s common use may be helpful to our readers.
 As a Mac user, I use MD5 hash’s all the time to check large file integrity, and it’s just good computing knowledge to have.
 Hope this helps!

-For practical uses, check out how to check MD5 hash on your Mac
+For practical uses, check out how to check MD5 hash on your Mac, it works the same on Linux and Unix by the way, so you’ll be developing your command line skills all around.

 - No related posts